 Rosenberg filed a request for the Washington State Supreme Court to review the case Nov.
 1. He said the court will decide whether or not to hear the case within a month.

-Due to security concerns, Gate Gourmet does not allow workers to bring food into the workplace.
+No outside food Due to security concerns, Gate Gourmet does not allow workers to bring food into the workplace.
 As a result, the company provides lunch to the employees, according to the lawsuit.

 TSA inspects all food that catering companies bring onto planes.